Human intelligence

 Human intelligence is the intellectual capability of humans, which is marked by complex cognitive feats and high levels of motivation and self-awareness.
-High intelligence is associated with better outcomes in life.

-Through intelligence, humans possess the cognitive abilities to learn, form concepts, understand, apply logic and reason, including the capacities to recognize patterns, plan, innovate, solve problems, make decisions, retain information, and use language to communicate.
-There are conflicting ideas about how intelligence is measured, ranging from the idea that intelligence is fixed upon birth, or that it is malleable and can change depending on an individual's mindset and efforts.
-Several subcategories of intelligence, such as emotional intelligence or social intelligence, are heavily debated as to whether they are traditional forms of intelligence.
-They are generally thought to be distinct processes that occur, though there is speculation that they tie into traditional intelligence more than previously suspected.
+Using their intelligence, humans are able to learn, form concepts, understand, and apply logic and reason.
+Human intelligence is also thought to encompass their capacities to recognize patterns, plan, innovate, solve problems, make decisions, retain information, and use language to communicate.

+There are conflicting ideas about how intelligence should be conceptualized and measured.
+In psychometrics, human intelligence is commonly assessed by intelligence quotient (IQ) tests, although the validity of these tests is disputed.
+Several subcategories of intelligence, such as emotional intelligence and social intelligence, have been proposed, and there remains significant debate as to whether these represent distinct forms of intelligence.

+There is also ongoing debate regarding how an individual's level of intelligence is formed, ranging from the idea that intelligence is fixed at birth to the idea that it is malleable and can change depending on a person's mindset and efforts.

 History

+Psychologists such as Thomas Suddendorf argue we can learn about human intelligence by studying close relatives like primates.
+We can also get insights into the evolution of human brain by comparing the human brain with that of other organisms which in turn can offer insights into evolution of human intelligence.

 Correlates

-As a construct and measured by intelligence tests, intelligence is considered to be one of the most useful concepts in psychology, because it correlates with many relevant variables, for instance the probability of suffering an accident, salary, and more.
+As a construct and as measured by intelligence tests, intelligence is one of the most useful concepts in psychology, because it correlates with many relevant variables, for instance the probability of suffering an accident, or the amount of one's salary.
+Other examples include: